 Welcome to the Graduate Guidebook!
 Herein lies all the administrative information you need to successfully complete your graduate degree.
-If you have any questions, contact the graduate coordinator.
-Please note: the 2022-23 Graduate Handbook is being revised and coming soon!
+If you have any questions, contact Graduate Program Managers Angela Thorp (PhD students) or Mollie Stolbov (traditional MS students).
+Please note: the 2021-22 version also applies to 2022-23.

 For more information, refer to The Graduate School website.

 STANDARD APPLICATION PROCESS